vaiishali/ImageWorld-Android-App/README.md

 **Time-Line**

-This task will be my very first time creating any android application.
-Being a novice and not having a lot of experience and knowledge for developing android applications will require tentatively 4 to 5 weeks for the proposed ImageWorld application.
+This task is my very first time creating any android application.
+Being a novice and not having a lot of experience and knowledge for developing android applications require tentatively 4 to 5 weeks for the proposed ImageWorld application.

 Here, I have revealed the milestones to be attained and the approximated days for the development.
 •	15 March 2021: Customer Enrollment and Login